HaploConduct/HaploConduct/polyte/README.md

 ```
 conda install haploconduct
 ```
+**After installation through Conda all steps below can be skipped**

 POLYTE uses a core algorithm implemented in C++11, managed by several workflow scripts implemented in Python2 (using scipy libraries).
 The C++ part requires several boost libraries (boost::timer,